Progressives need a UX design revolution

 Training on how to use these apps, when done at all, was done in some other venue: On the phone with an organizer; in Slack; etc. (To give credit: MoveOn had the best and most scalable training process for one of these apps that I experienced — a set of videos about how to use the tool, and quiz questions that you had to answer before proceeding.
 Still a far cry from a good in-app onboarding process, though.)

-At the canvass in CA-20, we waited 20 min in a line to get assigned turf.
+At the canvass in CA-20, my canvassing partner waited 20 min in a line to get assigned turf (while I tried to entertain my toddler in the parking lot…).
 Then we were stuck for another half hour either waiting for, or listening to, our training session.
 Because the app didn’t help with the onboarding, passionate volunteers had to make the best of the situation, doing training in 20-minute blocks.
 We waited for the previous group training to wrap up, then stand in a crowd of hundreds of people (below) straining to hear a volunteer speak over a too-quiet sound system about how to use the PDI app for canvassing, with no visual aids.

 Imagine, instead, that as soon as we were ready, each volunteer got their phone out and spent 5 min going through an in-app onboarding process, then had the opportunity to approach a volunteer organizer with any specific questions we had.
 We would have spent an extra 30 min canvassing — and also learned the scripts and tools much more effectively.